PeppiMyllymaki/PeppiMyllymaki.github.io/README.md

         <div class="about-content">
             <img src="img/pikkupeppi.png" alt="My Photo" class="profile-pic">
             <p>
-                I'm a game programming engineering student finishing my degree.
-I combine my technical coding skill with strong visual and creative capabilities.
-                I enjoy building things that sit between storytelling, design and technology; from websites to 3D visuals, interactive experiences and videogames.
+                I’m a game programming engineering student finishing my degree, with a strong interest in digital communication, visual design, and web development.
+I enjoy creating digital experiences that combine technology, design, and storytelling - such as websites, 3D visuals, interactive systems, and videogames.
                 <br><br>
-                I work with C#, C++, Unity, Unreal Engine, HTML, CSS and JavaScript, and I’ve created several websites both with and without frameworks.
+                I have hands-on experience with HTML, CSS, JavaScript, and modern web tools, having developed multiple websites for organizations and companies, both with and without frameworks.
+I also produce visual marketing materials, social media graphics, and event promotion assets.
+In games, I work with C#, C++, Unity, and Unreal Engine.
-                I also have experience in 3D modeling, animation, photogrammetry, Blender, XAMPP, and graphic design.
-Lately I’ve been expanding my skills in working with data, Excel and basic data processing workflows.
-I also have experience in using Large Language AI Models such as ChatGPT to process data and information, plan and iterate, as well as assist in work effectively and efficiently.
                 <br><br>
+                Beyond programming, I work with 3D modeling, animation, photogrammetry, Blender, XAMPP, and graphic design.
+Recently, I’ve been expanding into data workflows, Excel, and using AI tools like ChatGPT to process information, plan projects, and improve efficiency.
+                <br><br>
+                Alongside technical work, I have extensive experience in customer service and event volunteering.
+I’ve worked in retail and festival settings, handled sales, cashier duties, restocking, and event organization, and collaborated with teams in fast-paced environments.
+These experiences have strengthened my communication skills, teamwork, and ability to work effectively under pressure.
+                <br><br>
-                My working style is calm, responsible and thorough.
+                I enjoy visual communication - designing layouts, illustrations, and digital content that help organizations present ideas clearly and attractively.
+My working style is calm, responsible, and thorough.
                 I’m comfortable taking initiative, guiding a team when needed, and learning new tools quickly.
-I’m especially motivated by projects where I can merge code, visual storytelling and interactive design.
+Collaborating with teams to bring creative and technical ideas together is something I particularly enjoy.
                 <br><br>
             </p>
         </div>